M.F.A. degree program in performance and interactive media arts

 Degree requirements

-Students pursuing the M.F.A. will complete a total of 46 credits and a significant thesis production which is a collaboration with at least one other matriculated student.
+Students pursuing the M.F.A. will complete a total of 46 credits and a significant thesis production.
+Collaborative thesis productions are supported and encouraged.

 The following courses are required: